because!

 {c} that

-You'll suffer because of that. - You will suffer because of that.
+You will suffer because of that. - You'll suffer because of that.

 I'm glad to be rid of that trouble. - I feel happy because I am quit of that trouble.